What do we do?

 We are a Recovery Community

 SMART Recovery is inspired by the traditions and history of mutual aid, both in addictions and other walks of life.
 We believe that being part of a community of recovery makes it more likely that we will succeed and become stronger in our own recovery journeys.
 It is what our experience tells us, but it is also what science is saying as well – spend more time with people who are succeeding at what you want to do and you are more likely to succeed yourself!

 Our community of recovery also works online.
 Our website includes a ‘social networking’ system to help SMART participants build up their contacts with others using SMART Recovery in their local area and across the country.
 For some, this will be about sharing ideas, videos and articles that have helped them, for others it will be about organizing local events or giving feedback to help improve how SMART Recovery works.

 We provide training

-The main focus of training is to help meeting participants become meeting Facilitators, and interested professionals become SMART Recovery Champions.
-We run an innovative 20 hour on-line learning platform which offers many hours of videos, quizzes, written exercises and reading materials.
-The first half of the training is also very useful for meeting participants who want to deepen their understanding of the tools and how SMART Recovery works.
+The main focus of training is to help meeting participants become meeting Facilitators and interested professionals become SMART Recovery Champions.
+We run an innovative, 20 hour online learning platform which includes videos, quizzes, written exercises and reading materials.
+The first half of the training, ‘Getting SMART’, is also very useful for meeting participants who want to deepen their understanding of the tools and how SMART Recovery works.

 We follow the science